JavFuertes/TRUSS/README.md

 ### 3. The algorithm process

-We now intiate the optimsier algorithm, this is done by iteratively try to minimise the loss through gradient based methods `optimize_acqf` which is guided by our acquisition function, in this case the `Expectedimprovement` function which can be expressed as follows,
+We now initiate the optimiser algorithm, this is done by iteratively try to minimise the loss through gradient based methods `optimize_acqf` which is guided by our acquisition function, in this case the `Expectedimprovement` function which can be expressed as follows,

 $$
 \text{EI}(x) = \mathbb{E}\bigl[